 Each year in November, the KGH Auxiliary launches its Teddy Bear campaign.
 Each year a new bear is chosen and it sports a royal blue ribbon and a tag acknowledging contributions in support of the pediatric program at KGH.
 These bears are a cozy companion for hospitalized children in need of comfort.
 The Auxiliary strives to have 200 bears sponsored, at a cost of $100 each, for distribution to our youngest patients with all proceeds going toward the purchase of equipment for the pediatric unit.
 A charitable receipt is available upon request.
 Each sponsor also receives a matching small cuddly bear.
 The sponsored bears, with tags attached acknowledging the donors, are displayed on two trees in the Watkins lobby.

-The 2016 Teddy Bear Campaign is very fortunate to be supported by the Royal Canadian Legion Branch 560 and the Branch 560 Ladies Auxiliary which enables all the proceeds to be donated to the pediatric program.
-For more information on how you can help sponsor a bear see our 2016 Teddy Bear Campaign brochure.
-We also have a campaign poster that you can print and share with family and friends to promote this worthwhile cause.
+The 2017 Teddy Bear Campaign is very fortunate to be supported by the Royal Canadian Legion Branch 560 and the Ladies Auxiliary to RCL Branch 560 which enables all the proceeds to be donated to the pediatric program.
+For more information on how you can help sponsor a bear see our campaign brochure.
+We also have a campaign flyer that you can print and share with family and friends to promote this worthwhile cause.

-The annual Christmas Bazaar is held in late November or early December each year from 9:30 a.m. - 2:00 p.m. in the Environmental Exposure Unit on Dietary 3.
+The annual Christmas Bazaar will be held on November 29, 2017 from 9:30 a.m. - 2:00 p.m. in the Environmental Exposure Unit on Dietary 3.
 It is a great opportunity to shop early for the holiday season.
 The Bazaar includes a silent auction where items with a value of $25 or more are donated by our members and supporters.
 From the Auxiliary Gift Shop we feature toys, children's books and lingerie.
 We also have pre-owned costume jewellery, Christmas wreaths and centrepieces, hand knitted items and used paperback books.
 The Gift Shop offers a 15 per cent discount in the shop on the day of the Bazaar.
-In addition, as only coffee and scones are available at the Bazaar, the Cafe provides a special lunch of the day.
+In addition, as only coffee, tea and scones are available at the Bazaar, the Cafe provides a special lunch of the day.
+Click here